ibm-cloud-architecture/refarch-kc-streams/UserStories.md

 # KC Scenario - BlueWater Phase

-Once the ship departs port, there are a series of user stories around understanding and managing container health while in transit
+Once the ship departs port, there are a series of user stories around understanding and managing container health while in transit.

 **Key Role:**
 **_Shipping Agent:_**